AIIrondev/Track-Generator/README.md

 ## Why?

-This is the continuation of the Ekips Prime Pro Language.
+This is the continuation of the Ekips Prime Pro Language and the Algorithm that I programmed.

+## How?

+This Project is Python based and uses the following libraries:
+1. tkinter
+2. customtkinter
+3. math
+4. os
+5. shutil